Have you begun planning for future projects? Would you be interested in hiring a Cape Breton University (CBU) student?

 Young Canada Works (YCW) offers eligible employers wage subsidies and access to a pool of talented youth with innovative ideas and competitive skills.
 The YCW program is delivered through two components:

 - In Heritage Organizations programs offer 6 to 16-week summer employment opportunities that allow students to gain practical work experience and skills while earning money to help pay for their education.
-Application deadline; January 15th
+Application deadline is typically; January 15th

 - At Building Careers in Heritage is an internship program for hiring recent grads for 4-12 months in heritage fields.
-Application deadline: February 1st.
+Application deadline is typically: February 1st

 The Energy Training Program helps postsecondary students and recent graduates get work experience in the energy sector with a hiring incentive for local businesses.
 Employers receive up to 50% (up to $7.50 an hour) of the student or graduate’s wages for a 12 to 17-week work term.
-Apply by January 11th, 2019 for the April 29-Aug 23 funding period.
+Applications are typically due in early January for funding for the coming summer!

 If you have questions, or would like assistance developing a position or funding application, please contact firstname.lastname@example.org